Princess Kate makes first public appearance since cancer diagnosis

 Catherine, Princess of Wales, made her first public appearance since being diagnosed with cancer as she attended Trooping the Colour, a military parade that marks Britain's King Charles III's official birthday, on Saturday.

 Kate, wearing a white dress and hat, rode in a carriage alongside her three children at the outset of the annual celebration before disembarking to watch proceedings from a viewing point.
 Prince William rode in the parade on horseback.
-The family is also set to make a balcony appearance at Buckingham Palace as they watch a fly-by from the Royal Air Force.
+The family also made an appearance on the balcony of Buckingham Palace to watch a fly-by from the Royal Air Force.

 The apperance comes nearly three months after England's future queen revealed she was receiving chemotherapy treatment.
 The 42-year-old princess had not been seen at a public engagement since a Christmas Day service last year.